doctrine/DoctrineModule/docs/hydrator.md

 ### Collections strategy

-By default, every collections associations have a special strategy attached to them that is called during the hydrating and extracting phase.
+By default, every collections association has a special strategy attached to it that is called during the hydrating and extracting phase.
 All those strategies extend from the class `DoctrineModule\Stdlib\Hydrator\Strategy\AbstractCollectionStrategy`.

 DoctrineModule provides two strategies out of the box: